 Zero-knowledge systems require a preprocessing step referred to as a Trusted Setup Ceremony.
 The procedure coordinates a distributed multi-party computation among a group of N independent participants.
-This involves a round-robin computation where each participant $P_i$ receives a message $M_i$ from the previous participant $P{i-1}$ , contributes their randomness to generate a new message $M'i$ , and passes $M'i$ to the next participant $P{i+1}$ .
+This involves a round-robin computation where each participant P_i receives a message M_i from the previous participant P{i-1} , contributes their randomness to generate a new message M'i , and passes M'i to the next participant P{i+1} .
 The final output is a set of public parameters known as a Structured Reference String (SRS).
-The SRS is used to construct the prover and verifier keys, $S_p$ and $S_v$ , for generating and verifying proofs.
+The SRS consists of the prover and verifier keys, S_p and S_v , for generating and verifying proofs.
 The setup ceremony has a 1-of-N trust assumption, and is considered secure as long as at least one participant in the setup has securely destroyed their contributed randomness.

-The widely used, but older, Groth16 [15] system requires a new setup, $S(C, r) \rightarrow (S_p, S_v)$ , for each circuit C. Per-circuit trusted setups are unfavorable because even minor changes to an existing circuit require coordinating a new setup.
-The more recent Plonk proving system [16] requires just one setup, a universal trusted setup denoted by $S = (S{init}, S{index})$ , that can then be reused across any set of circuits.
+The widely used, but older, Groth16 [15] system requires a new setup, $S(C, r) \rightarrow (S_p, S_v)$, for each circuit C. Per-circuit trusted setups are unfavorable because even minor changes to an existing circuit require coordinating a new setup.
+The more recent Plonk proving system [16] requires just one setup, a universal trusted setup denoted by $S = (S{init}, S{index})$, that can then be reused across any set of circuits.
 This means it can be used to create proofs for any computation, rather than being specific to a particular circuit.
 The universal trusted setup is comprised of a two-step procedure:

-• $S{init}(\lambda, r) \to PP$ .
+• $S{init}(\lambda, r) \to PP$.

-$S{init}$ represents the randomized algorithm for generating the generic public parameters that can be used for all circuits, where the randomness r must be kept secret from the prover.
+S{init} represents the randomized algorithm for generating the generic public parameters that can be used for all circuits, where the randomness r must be kept secret from the prover.
 In 2017, the Power's of Tau setup ceremony [17] generated these public parameters PP commonly used in industry.